starkinfra/sdk-python/README.md

         - [Stock](#query-issuingstocks): View your current stock of a certain IssuingDesign linked to an Embosser on the workspace
         - [Restock](#create-issuingrestocks): Create restock orders of a specific IssuingStock object
         - [EmbossingRequest](#create-issuingembossingrequests): Create embossing requests
+        - [TokenRequest](#create-an-issuingtokenrequest): Generate the payload to create the token
+        - [Token](#process-token-authorizations): Authorize and manage your tokens
+        - [TokenActivation](#process-token-activations): Get notified on how to inform the activation code to the holder
+        - [TokenDesign](#get-an-issuingtokendesign): View your current token card arts
         - [Purchases](#process-purchase-authorizations): Authorize and view your past purchases
         - [Invoices](#create-issuinginvoices): Add money to your issuing balance
         - [Withdrawals](#create-issuingwithdrawals): Send money back to your Workspace from your issuing balance